terraref/tutorials/videos/first_walkthrough.md

             max_temp = max(air_temp_convert))
 ```

-then get mean of these in new column avg\_temp
+The value actually needed for GDD is the mean of lowest and highest
+temps, so add that calculation in as a new column.

 ``` r
 weather_daily <- weather_all %>%